megrawlab/IndeCut/README.md

 7. The cut norm estimates for each algorithm  will be saved into `results` directory (`results/$graphname.cutnorms.txt`).

+8. (new) we added a target named `plot_subsamples` in order to help user to visualize the relationship between number of samples and perfromance of the randomization method in terms of uniformity and independence.
+The plot will be saved in `sample_counts_out/$graphname_samples_vs_cutnorms.png`

 ## Troubleshooting
 IndeCut package contains different network motif tools which have their own requirements.
 Some common problems may arise, we provide solutions as follows: